sphynx/rokumon/README.md

 Also, if you don't have a worthy opponent, you can always play against my bot! :)

+You can try it online here (it assumes that you know the rules): http://iveselov.info/rokumon/

 The AI is written in Rust and compiled to WebAssembly to be used in the web interface (which is written in JavaScript using React).
 This allows to run a reasonably strong computer opponent right in your browser (and it even works on smartphones and other mobile devices).

 # Game setup screen